 Note: You may choose to conduct the Orientation during the first day of the face-to-face training.
-However, you need to add two to three hours to the agenda.
+However, you need to add approximately two hours to the agenda.

 Conducting the Online Orientation consists of two parts:

 Part 1: Managing Orientation guides facilitators in managing the prework that participants are required to complete before the face-to-face training.